 Indeed, the VR/AR market is forecast to be worth a staggering $162 billion market by 2020.
 And this is not just wishful thinking, but a thoughtful, long-term view of the potential of something tech guru and entrepreneur Mark Pesce believes “can become the most important cultural advance since writing.
 That’s not an exaggeration .”

-“Knowledge and experience are not the same thing,” he reasons, in (opens in new tab).
+“Knowledge and experience are not the same thing,” he reasons, in this post.
 “You can transmit knowledge by writing it down.
 You can not transmit experience through words.
 Experience must be – experienced [...]
 The web gave us the capacity to share knowledge on a global scale.
 VR does the same thing for experience.”

 If he’s right, we’re currently living through a world-changing epoch in our history.
 Might be a good plan to get on board soon.